Board of Directors: Christina Collura, Paul Collura, Shantala DuGay-Iyengar, Jackie Dzaluk, Bonnie Robins, Anne-Marie Nordgren and Bobbe Stultz.

 Gregory Monteleone: Gregory Monteleone is a partner in the Mt.
 Kisco Law Firm of Shapiro, Gettinger, Waldinger & Monteleone, who specializes in real estate, business and corporate law, estate planning/wills and litigation.
 He earned his law degree from St. John’s University.
 He is the Past President of the Northern Westchester Bar Association; Past President of the Board of Directors of the Country Children’s Center; Town Prosecutor of the Town of Lewisboro, Past Special Counsel to Lewisboro Planning Board, and Chairperson of the Town of Lewisboro Open Space and Preserves Advisory Committee.
 He has resided in Lewisboro since 1996 with his wife, Katy Dawtry Monteleone and his children, Peter and Paul.

 Peggy Young Nordgren: Peggy is a 20-year resident of Lewisboro.
 During that time she has been a volunteer with both the Westchester Land Trust and the Lewisboro Land Trust.
-Her professional career has been spent in Sales and Marketing for European companies and she currently works for Buccellati Inc. She loves hiking through the beautiful vistas and open spaces of our area and is grateful for all of the hard work of the Lewisboro Land Trust these past 20 years.
+Her professional career has been spent in Sales and Marketing for European companies and she currently works for Buccellati Inc. She recently moved over the border to Connecticut, but still loves hiking through the beautiful vistas and open spaces of our area.

 Joseph Siegel: Joe is an environmental peacemaker, educator, and lawyer.
 He teaches environmental dispute resolution at Hofstra Law School, climate change law and policy at Pace Law School, and is a Senior Attorney and Environmental Collaboration and Conflict Resolution Specialist at the U.S. Environmental Protection Agency, Region 2 office in New York.
 Joe chairs the American Bar Association (ABA) Alternative Dispute Resolution Committee in the Section of Environment, Energy and Resources and formerly chaired the Committee on Climate Change, Sustainable Development and Ecosystems.
 Joe is a frequent lecturer and writer on conflict prevention and resolution as well as climate change.